-Social Security is now and will be extremely important to most Americans over the age of 62.
+Social Security is now and will be extremely important to Americans over the age of 62.
+It is a major source of income for most older Americans.
 It is the major source of income for most older Americans.
-Social Security is the major source of income for most older Americans.
-Among elderly Social Security beneficiaries, 50% of married couples and 71% of unmarried persons receive 50% or more of their income from Social Security and among elderly Social Security beneficiaries, 23% of married couples and about 43% of unmarried persons rely on Social Security for 90% or more of their income!
-(See: https://www.ssa.gov/news/press/factsheets/basicfact-alt.pdf)
+Among elderly Social Security beneficiaries, 50% of married couples and 71% of unmarried persons receive 50% or more of their income from Social Security and among elderly beneficiaries, 23% of married couples and about 43% of unmarried persons rely on Social Security for 90% or more of their income!

-Despite the importance of Social Security in staving off elderly poverty the entire Social Security fund is expected to run out of money by 2034 (17 years).
+Despite the importance of this issue in staving off elderly poverty, the entire fund is expected to run out of money by 2034.
+This is in 17 years.
 After that, retirees can generally expect about 77 cents on every dollar of their scheduled benefits.
-(See: http://money.cnn.com/2016/06/22/pf/social-security-medicare/ )

-How I propose to fix Social Security so it will remain solvent for the next 75 years.
+How I propose to amend Social Security so it will remain solvent for the next 75 years:

-In 2017, the maximum amount of wages to the 6.2% Social Security tax is $127,200.
-I would propose that there be no cap on the maximum amount of taxable earnings so that all taxable earnings are subject to an equal 6.2% Social Security tax.
+In 2018, the maximum amount of earned income (i.e. wages, salaries, tips, and self-employment income) subject to the 6.2% Social Security tax is $128,400.
+I would remove the cap/limit so that all earned income is subject to the same 6.2% tax.
 This would mean that every income earner would pay the same percentage of their earnings into Social Security.
-Why is it fair for the person who makes $25,000/year to pay 6.2% of his/her wages into Social Security when the person who makes $2,000,000 pays only .39% of his/hers?
+Why is it fair for the person who makes $25,000/year to pay 6.2% of their wages into Social Security when the person who makes $2,000,000 pays only .39% of theirs?
 The proportion each person pays should be the same.
-Here is a video fully explaining this.
-I would also broaden the base by making all income (earned and unearned) subject to the Social Security tax.
-However I would exempt the first $30,000 of earned income from the 6.2% Social Security tax (thereby increasing take home pay by $1,860!)

-In addition to removing the cap, I would limit the amount of monthly benefits that single seniors with non-Social Security incomes over $125,000 a year and couples with non-Social Security incomes over $250,000 could receive.
+Finally, in addition to removing the cap, I would limit the amount of monthly benefits that single seniors with non-Social Security incomes over $125,000 a year and couples with the same incomes over $250,000 could receive.